Laserbeam31/alt-video-system-public/video-rack-documentation.md

 `rtsp://[username]:[password]@XXX.XXX.XXX.XXX:554/cam/realmonitor?channel=Y&subtype=0`

 Where `XXX.XXX.XXX.XXX` is the IP address of the DVR on the particular network to which it is connected, `[username]` is the system username, `[password]` is the system password, and `Y` is the number of the composite input to be displayed.
-By default, the username and password are both `admin`
+By default, the username and password are both `admin`.

 Using the BTS Rack's Cat5 patch - through which all the Cat5-capable video gear is patched - the DVR's Ethernet connection may be connected either to the BTS VLAN or the BUCS "Docking" network.
 The latter is very useful since it is effectively the same network as Eduroam, thus meaning that any device